-This series of articles was written by Shirley van Heck in the INA Newsletter/Journal of Nannoplankton Research between 1990 and 1995 in order to educate the INA membership in the more important aspects of the International Code of Botanical Nomenclature.
+This series of articles was written by Shirley van Heck in the INA Newsletter/Journal of Nannoplankton Research between 1990 and 1995 in order to educate the INA membership in the more important aspects of the International Code of Botanical Nomenclature (now known as the International Code of Nomenclature).
 Many of us found them a useful supplement to the rather dauntingly legalistic code and so they are reproduced here as an alternative source of information.

 In the text below quotes from the ICBN arehighlightedwhilst discusion of them is given in plain text.

 Update notes (2019): The code was significantly revised again in 2012 (Melbourne Code), and to a lesser degree in 2018 (Shenzen Code) these changes are not reflected in the text below, since too many sections have been renumbered and/or rephrased to allow simple modification of the existing text.
 We are leaving it here since it is still a pratical guide and contains much useful information, but always check the actual code especially if you need to cite article numbers.
 Changes introduced in the 2012 code are discussed in an article by Ric Jordan.
 There is also a very useful Nomenclatural FAQ on AlgaeBase.

 Jeremy R. Young

 2. Orthography of names and epithets (Art 60)

 3. Names of taxa below the rank of species (Arts 24 to 27)

 4. Names of genera and subdivisions of genera (Arts 20 to 22)